 Links included in this description might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting my blog so that I can continue to provide you with free content.

 Beautiful and delicious floral shortbread with subtle flavours of orange and thyme.
 This basic shortbread recipe can easily be adjusted to add seasonal edible flowers and herbs from the garden.
-The perfect treat to impress your guests and enjoy with tea or coffee in the garden.
+I created this recipe when I was home (New Zealand) in my mum’s garden.
+Although she has very limited baking equipment….she made up for it with her inspiring gardens and the perfect eclectic set of vintage floral tea cups and saucers.
+I hope you also find some inspiration.
+The perfect treat to spoil your friends and celebrate spring with a tea or coffee in the garden.

-Botanical Shortbread
+Orange and Thyme Botanical Shortbread

 Prep Time: 20 minutes